This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 3 tbsp unsalted butter

-• Pour pastry cream into a heatproof bowl and cover with a piece of plastic wrap directly touching the cream.
-Let come to room temperature before placing in the tart shell.
-The pastry cream can also be made a day in advance and chilled in the refrigerator, but bring to room temperature before using.
+• Cool: Pour the pastry cream into a heatproof bowl and cover with a piece of plastic wrap directly touching the cream to avoid a skin from forming.
+Let it come to room temperature before placing it in the tart shell.

 1 pint raspberries, 1 pint blueberries